 • Grant leads may only have one active grant per cycle.

-• For this specific cycle: priority consideration will be given to projects to assist and support students and community members impacted by the Eaton Fire.
+• For this specific cycle: priority consideration will be given to faculty and staff who have not received a Community Excellence Grant in the past.

 • NEW GRANTS will be awarded for one year cycles beginning with this application cycle.